MarilizaC/doc-files/Quick Start for Subutai Bazaar.md

    :pencil: **``Note``** | If you encounter an error when entering or saving this key, you can delete it from the plugin page, and then generate a new key.
 You only need one PGP key for your Bazaar account.

 Once you get authenticated, you can now start setting up cloud environments, using blueprints, or sharing your projects with other users or within groups.
-Get more information to learn about the blueprints, find out how to get involved, or earn GoodWill:
+Get more information about the blueprints, find out how to get involved, or earn GoodWill:
   - [Blueprints](https://github.com/subutai-blueprints/hackathon/wiki/Using-Subutai-Blueprints)
   - [Get Involved](https://subutai.io/getting-involved.html)
   - [GoodWill](https://subutai.io/goodwill.html)